Who Was Peggy Lipton?

 Lipton went on to win a Golden Globe for her portrayal of Julie Barnes on The Mod Squad.
 She also received four Emmy Award nominations.
 Despite her success, Lipton struggled emotionally.
 She told the Philadelphia Inquirer that "when I started the series, I had no confidence.
 I was 18 and insecure."

 After The Mod Squad ended in 1973, Lipton soon settled down with composer Quincy Jones.
 The couple wed in 1974 and had two daughters, Kidada and Rashida, together.
 Lipton largely left Hollywood behind to focus on her family.
 She reprised her role as Julie Barnes for the 1979 TV movie The Return of Mod Squad, but she otherwise stayed out of the spotlight until her marriage ended in 1986.

 Lipton returned to acting after her split from Jones, appearing in the 1988 TV movie Addicted to His Love.
 She then landed the role of Norma Jennings on David Lynch's offbeat drama Twin Peaks, which aired from 1990 to 1991.
 In 1992, Lipton played Norma Jennings in the feature film Twin Peaks: Fire Walk With Me.
 She also appeared in 1997's The Postman starring Kevin Costner.

-More recently, Lipton has enjoyed recurring roles on such shows as Popular, Alias and Crash.
-She also reunites with her ex-husband Quincy Jones to play the parents of their real-life daughter Rashida Jones on the upcoming TV series Angie Tribeca.
+Lipton also had recurring roles on such shows as Popular, Alias and Crash.
+She also reunited with her ex-husband Quincy Jones to play the parents of their real-life daughter Rashida on the TV series Angie Tribeca.